ErlingSigurdson/Drv7SegQ595/README.md

 Drv7Seg.begin_bb(Drv7SegPosByteFirst,  // Other option is Drv7SegSegByteFirst.
                  Drv7SegActiveHigh,    // Other option is Drv7SegActiveLow.

-                 /* Arguments must be unsigned integers corresponding to
-                  * the Arduino digital output pins numbering.
-                  */
+                 // Pin numbers must correspond to the pin numbering specified by the Arduino core you're using.
                  16,
                  17,
                  18,